Ren294/Log-Analysis-Project/README.md

 </center>

 ## Ingestion Layer
-- **Apache NiFi**: Efficiently ingests NASA logs from various sources, enabling flexible and scalable data flow management.
+- **`Apache NiFi`**: Efficiently ingests NASA logs from various sources, enabling flexible and scalable data flow management.

 ## Speed Layer
-- **Apache Kafka**: Serves as a high-throughput, low-latency message broker, handling real-time data streams.
+- **`Apache Kafka`**: Serves as a high-throughput, low-latency message broker, handling real-time data streams.
-- **Apache Spark Streaming**: Processes data streams in real-time, enabling immediate analytics and rapid response to events.
+- **`Apache Spark Streaming`**: Processes data streams in real-time, enabling immediate analytics and rapid response to events.
 Integrates seamlessly with Kafka for continuous log processing.

 ## Batch Layer
-- **Hadoop HDFS**: Acts as the primary storage for large volumes of log data, ensuring high availability and scalability.
+- **`Hadoop HDFS`**: Acts as the primary storage for large volumes of log data, ensuring high availability and scalability.
-- **Apache Spark**: Performs batch processing on data stored in HDFS, facilitating complex data analysis tasks.
+- **`Apache Spark`**: Performs batch processing on data stored in HDFS, facilitating complex data analysis tasks.
-- **Apache Hive**: Provides a data warehouse infrastructure, enabling efficient querying and analysis of large datasets stored in HDFS.
+- **`Apache Hive`**: Provides a data warehouse infrastructure, enabling efficient querying and analysis of large datasets stored in HDFS.

 ## Serving Layer
-- **Apache Cassandra**: Stores processed data with fast read/write capabilities, particularly useful for real-time analytics.
+- **`Apache Cassandra`**: Stores processed data with fast read/write capabilities, particularly useful for real-time analytics.

 ## Analytics Layer
-- **Grafana**: Offers real-time visualization of log data through dynamic dashboards and alerts.
+- **`Grafana`**: Offers real-time visualization of log data through dynamic dashboards and alerts.
-- **Power BI**: Generates detailed daily, monthly, and periodic reports, providing deep insights through comprehensive visualizations.
+- **`Power BI`**: Generates detailed daily, monthly, and periodic reports, providing deep insights through comprehensive visualizations.

 # Technologies Used

-- **Operating System**: The project is deployed on Ubuntu Server for the backend processes, with some components like Power BI running on Windows.
+- **Operating System**: The project is deployed on `Ubuntu Server` for the backend processes, with some components like `Power BI` running on Windows.
-- **Programming Languages**: Python is the primary programming language used for developing the various components of the pipeline.
+- **Programming Languages**: `Python` is the primary programming language used for developing the various components of the pipeline.
 - **Libraries and Frameworks**:
-  - Apache NiFi for data ingestion.
+  - `Apache NiFi` for data ingestion.
-  - Apache Apache Kafka for real-time data streaming.
+  - `Apache Kafka` for real-time data streaming.
-  - Apache Spark for both real-time and batch data processing.
+  - `Apache Spark` for both real-time and batch data processing.
-  - Hadoop HDFS for distributed data storage.
+  - `Hadoop HDFS` for distributed data storage.
-  - Apache Hive for data warehousing and querying.
+  - `Apache Hive` for data warehousing and querying.
-  - Apache Cassandra for fast, distributed data storage.
+  - `Apache Cassandra` for fast, distributed data storage.
-  - Grafana for real-time data visualization.
+  - `Grafana` for real-time data visualization.
-  - Power BI for creating detailed reports and dashboards.
+  - `Power BI` for creating detailed reports and dashboards.
 - **Database**:
-  - Cassandra is used for real-time data storage
+  - `Cassandra` is used for real-time data storage
-  - Hive is employed for executing batch queries against the stored data.
+  - `Hive` is employed for executing batch queries against the stored data.

 # Installation and Deployment